julik/counting_semaphore/README.md

 ## What is it for?

-When you have a metered and limited resource that only supports a certain number of simultaneous operations you need a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) primitive.
-In Ruby, a semaphore usually controls access to "one whole resource":
+When you have a _metered and limited_ resource that only supports a certain number of simultaneous operations you need a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) primitive.
+In Ruby, most semaphores usually controls access "one whole resource":

 ```ruby
 sem = Semaphore.new